 Betty has earned a national reputation for her focus on protecting consumers.
 As Attorney General, she received national recognition for excellence in service and advocacy in many areas including legal work before the U.S. Supreme Court.
 She served as co-chairperson of the NAAG Consumer Protection Committee for four years and in 2000, her Consumer Protection Section, headed by Helen Mac Murray, was recognized as the most outstanding consumer protection agency in the country by the National Association of Consumer Agency Administrators.

-Reflective of her deep experience and extensive knowledge, newly-elected Ohio Attorney General David Yost has asked Betty to lead his transition team.
+Reflective of her deep experience and extensive knowledge, Betty led the transition team for current Ohio Attorney General David Yost.
 In addition to her legal and consulting work, she also serves on the Ohio Women’s Bar Foundation, the Capitol Square Foundation, the JobsOhio Beverage System Board, and the State Medical Board of Ohio.
 She also chairs The Jo Ann Davidson Ohio Leadership Institute and serves on the Board of Trustees of Bowling Green State University.